MapsPeople/docs/src/content/map/simple-map-app.md

 * Change the places where the navigation graph is used, if you are not using navigation.
 Alternatively, create a navigation action for MapsFragment.
 If so, change the navigation controller call on `line: 74` inside `MapsFragment.kt` under the TODO.

+* Check the `FirstFragment.kt` class on how to apply User Roles to the map fragment.

 ### The Final Result

 ![android-single-page-app](/assets/single-page-app/Android_Single_Page_App.jpg)